photosynthesisdev/netraiders/README.md

 **- Resource allocation: multiplexing**

-**- Resource allocation: access control** With more players at any WAP, data transmission for all players will be slowed.
+**- Resource allocation: access control** In NetRaiders, with more players at any WAP, data transmission for all players will be slowed.

 ### Multiple Hops